Iran parades medical gear, not missiles on Army Day as coronavirus deaths hit 4,958

 Deputy Health Minister Iraj Harirchi warned earlier this week that infections could spread further in autumn.

-“We have to get used to living with the virus until an appropriate medication or vaccination is found,” Harirchi said on state TV on Friday.
+“We have to get used to living with the virus until an appropriate medication or vaccination is found,” Harirchi said on Friday.
 A recent resumption of “low-risk” business activities “doesn’t mean that conditions have returned to normal,” he said, warning that the easing of restrictions could lead to increased infections.

 So-called low-risk businesses - including many shops, factories and workshops - resumed operations on April 11 across the country, with the exception of the capital Tehran, where they will reopen from Saturday.

-According to a recent opinion poll, 40 percent of residents in the greater Tehran region do not take the coronavirus seriously, the head of the government-led Coronavirus Taskforce of Tehran, Alireza Zali, said on Friday.
+“Most prisoners of conscience, human rights defenders, conservationists and dual and foreign nationals remain imprisoned,” said a letter by U.N. human rights experts including Javaid Rehman, Special Rapporteur on Iran.

+“Some are at great risk from COVID-19 due to their age or underlying health conditions.
+We call on the authorities to immediately release them,” added the letter, which named several prominent imprisoned rights activists and dual nationals.

-Writing by Dubai newsroom; Editing by Mark Heinrich
+Writing by Dubai newsroom and Stephanie Nebehay in Geneva; Editing by Mark Heinrich